isomerpages/nparks-fotp/index.md

           description: "  Past and ongoing projects, and how you can be involved"
           url: /projects
         - title: BE A FRIEND!
-          description: Join us as a stakeholder for future engagement sessions
+          description: Join us in improving our parks & gardens
           url: /be-a-friend
   - infopic:
       title: What is Friends of the Parks?